ibm-cloud-docs/codeengine/fleet-observability.md

     1. In the **Request connection to a service** section, select the option for **IBM Cloud Service**.
     2. Under **Cloud service offerings**, select **Cloud Monitoring**.
     3. Under **Cloud service regions**, select the region that your Cloud Monitoring instance exists in.
-    4. From the table, select the relevant Cloud Monitoring instance to connect to the VPe.
+    4. From the table, select the relevant Cloud Monitoring instance to connect to the VPE.
 6. Click **Create**.

 ### 4. Create reserved IP addresses in the VPE gateway